bunardsheng/poker-bankroll-tracker/README.md

 ## 📱 Screenshots

-*Coming soon - build and run to see the Cluely-inspired design in action!*
+*Coming soon - build and run to see the design in action!*

 ## 🤝 Contributing